Jim-BITracks/Hands-on-Azure-Data-Studio/content/Book_I/CH-03/readme.md

 The up and down arrows provide navigation within this pop-up list, or you can use a mouse-click directly on the desired keyword.
 Also notice that figure 3-2 has the ‘Side Bar’ hidden, yielding a bit cleaner presentation.
 You can toggle the ‘Side Bar’ off and on by pressing the key sequence **Ctrl+B**.
 To accomplish the same with your pointing device, simply click on the ‘server icon’ in the ‘Activity Bar’ or use the ‘Menu Bar’ selections: View, Appearance, Show Side Bar.

 ### Code Snippets
 One of my favorite editing features in ADS are powered by ‘Code Snippets’.
-These can be a huge timesaver, are fully integrated with IntelliSense, and are user customizable.
+These can be a huge timesaver, are fully integrated with IntelliSense, and best of all are user customizable.
 Let us walk through a quick Snippet example.

 As an additional reference, we have created a video: [ADS Snippets](https://youtu.be/WSjKuqbvKjo) which demonstrates using snippets in Azure Data Studio

  Let’s say you wanted to create a table.
-By typing **createtable** you will see the ‘camel cased’ snippet sqlCreatTable pop-up.
+By typing **createtable** you will see the ‘camel cased’ snippet *sqlCreatTable* pop-up.
 You just hit ‘Tab’ when highlighted, or optionally click on the snippet in the pop-up, and you will get the ‘Create Table’ template as displayed in figure 3-3:

 ![Figure 3-3.
 Create Table (Default) Snippet](Figure_03_03.png)

 You may be surprised to now see 4 blinking cursors!
-This is because you are automatically placed in the process of *completing* the pre-defined variable *placeholders*.
-The reason you have 4 blinking cursors is because the first ‘placeholder’ (TableName) has a total of 4 instances.
+The first reason for this, is you are automatically placed in the process of *completing* the pre-defined variable *placeholders* within the snippet.
+Additionally, the reason you have **4** blinking cursors is because the first ‘placeholder’ (TableName) has a total of 4 instances.
 If you were to next type ‘product’, the variable replacement would occur 4 times and figure 3-4 would be the result:

 ![Figure 3-4.
 Snippet Variable Replacement](Figure_03_04.png)

-To move to the next defined variable, press the ‘Tab’ key again and you will see the next variable highlighted (this one used for the *schema* name) which also has 4 occurrences that are changed simultaneously.
-The next ‘Tab’ will take you to the first table column (in this case: **[Id]**), and so on until all variables have been visited, and likely replaced.
+To move to the next defined variable, press the ‘Tab’ key again and you will see the next variable highlighted (this one used for the *schema* name) which happens also to have 4 occurrences which will change simultaneously.
+The next ‘Tab’ will take you to the first table column (in this case: **[Id]**), and so on until all variables have been visited, and optionally replaced.

 This ‘default’ (built-in) snippet is a nice start to creating a table, but you may be thinking “I’d like my snippet *customized* for our organization’s common code patterns”.
 Not to worry, later in this chapter (as well as in chapter 9), we will cover how you can easily create your own snippets.
-Just like the built-in snippets, these will readily surface in your SQL editor, based on the same IntelliSense driven keystrokes.
+Just like the built-in snippets, these will readily surface in your SQL editor, based on the very same *IntelliSense* driven keystrokes.

 ### Object Definitions

 While you are editing your SQL Queries, it is a common requirement to reference ‘Object Definitions’ within your database model.
-For example, say you are writing a query using a certain table column, and need to know if it could contain **NULL** values.
+For example, say you are writing a query requiring a certain table column, and need to know if it is allowed to contain **NULL** values.
 In this case, the standard IntelliSense capability of suggesting ‘column names’ falls a bit short.
 Instead, what is needed is the full *definition* of the table object.

-Since your database could contain *hundreds* of tables, each of which could store numerous columns, it is often a pain to ‘quickly’ retrieve table and column definitions by browsing for these object definitions in the ‘Side Bar’.
+Since your database could contain *hundreds* of tables, each of which can have numerous columns, it is often a pain to ‘quickly’ retrieve table and column definitions by browsing for these object definitions via the ‘Side Bar’.
 To remedy this situation, ADS provides direct access to object definitions, without leaving the editor window.
 Simply ‘right click’ on any table name in your query, and a couple options will pop-up.
 Figure 3-5 captures this pop-up when drilling into the table named: **oledb_connection**:

 ![Figure 3-5.
 Accessing ‘Object Definitions’](Figure_03_05.png)